fiddien/fiddien.github.io/_posts/2025/2025-02-16-on-the-virtue-of-unpublished-drafts.md

 Yet here I sit, contemplating this very dynamic through a draft that refuses to conform to these pressures — a small act of rebellion against the tyranny of the immediate.
 I feel there’s a certain power in choosing to let thoughts ripen in the quiet spaces between publications, even as the digital world’s slot machine keeps spinning, promising rewards for those who play by its rules.

-The platform’s notification bell of misguided rewards rings like Pavlov’s, but I believe wisdom lies in learning to let it ring unseen or unanswered when circumstances are appropriate.
+While the social media platform’s notification bell of misguided rewards rings like Pavlov’s, I believe wisdom lies in learning to let it ring unseen or unanswered when circumstances are appropriate.
 We can always choose and condition ourselves to instead remain engaged with a more meaningful dialogue, either in our ruminations or in a genuine human conversation.